brave-experiments/frodo-pir/README.md

 The `data` directory contains a python script used to generate the needed data for testing.
 The `benchs` directory contains a script used to benchmark the library.
-The `pi-rs-cli-utils` directory which contains files with util functionality.
+The `pi-rs-cli-utils` directory contains files of 'utility' functionality.

 ### How to use